centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-commercial-extensions.md

 - Added new type of resources in Resource Status (display and filter)
 - Added prediction envelope size management by user from Resources Status
 - Downtimes on regular services are now propagated to related Anomaly Detection service(s)

+## Centreon Data Source For Grafana

+Release date: `August 31, 2023`

+- Fixed a 500 error on the Grafana connector when retrieving timeseries for BAM business activities.